Who can open a TFSA?

 For more information, see Income Tax Folio S5-F1-C1, Determining an Individual’s Residence Status or call the International Enquiries for Individuals and Trusts at one of the following numbers: 1-800-959-8281 (from anywhere in Canada and the United States), or 613-940-8495 (from outside Canada and the United States – we accept collect calls by automated response.
 You may hear a beep and experience a normal connection delay).

 If you become a non-resident of Canada, or are considered to be a non-resident for income tax purposes:

-- you will be allowed to keep your TFSA and you will not be taxed in Canada on any earnings in the account or on withdrawals from it.
+- you will be allowed to keep your TFSA and you will not be taxed in Canada on any earnings in the account or on withdrawals from it;

 - any withdrawals made during the period that you were a non-resident will be added back to your TFSA contribution room in the following year, but will only be available if you re-establish your Canadian residency status for tax purposes.

-If you make a contribution, except for a qualifying transfer or an exempt contribution, while you are a non-resident, you will be subject to a 1% tax for each month the contribution remains in the account.
+If you make a contribution, except for a qualifying transfer or an exempt contribution, while you are a non-resident, you will be subject to a 1% tax for each month the contribution stays in the account.
 You may also be subject to other taxes.
 For more information, see Tax payable on non-resident contributions.

 Forms and publications

 - How to open a TFSA

 - Tax payable on non-resident contributions